 With the rapid clear aligner market growth and the rise of manufacturers pushing their own consumer-facing brands, the focus on clinical knowledge has dwindled - to be replaced by quick fixes that lubricate market growth.
-This means that GDPs with little orthodontic teaching and unaware of how the AI in clear aligner software is really being used are accepting treatment plans that may be unsafe.
+This means that GDPs with little orthodontic teaching and unaware of how clear aligner software is really being used are accepting treatment plans that may be unsafe.

 So if technicians are helping create the plans, and dentists aren’t receiving sufficient orthodontic training and support, how can every patient be assured of a great outcome?